rrthomas/nancy/README.md

 ## Invocation

 ```
-nancy [-h] [--path PATH] [--version] INPUT-PATH OUTPUT-DIRECTORY
+nancy [-h] [--path PATH] [--version] INPUT-PATH OUTPUT

 A simple templating system.

 positional arguments:
-  INPUT-PATH        desired directory list to build
+  INPUT-PATH   list of input directories (or files)
-  OUTPUT-DIRECTORY  output directory
+  OUTPUT       output directory (or file)

 optional arguments:
   -h, --help   show this help message and exit
-  --path PATH       relative path to build [default: input directory]
+  --path PATH  path to build relative to input tree [default: /]
   --version    show program's version number and exit

-The INPUT-PATH is a ':'-separated list of directories; the directories
+The INPUT-PATH is a ':'-separated list; the inputs
-are merged, with the contents of each directory taking precedence over any
-directories to its right.
+are merged in left-to-right order.
 ```

 ## Operation <a name="operation"></a>

-Nancy starts by combining the list of directories given as its _input path_.
+Nancy starts by combining the list of inputs given as its _input path_.
 If the same file or directory exists in more than one of the directories on the input path, the left-most takes precedence.
 The result is called the "input tree" and all paths are relative to it.

-Nancy then creates the output directory, deleting its contents if it already existed.

 Next, Nancy traverses the input tree, or its subdirectory given by the `--path` argument, if any.

+For each directory, Nancy creates a corresponding directory.

 For each file, Nancy looks at its name, and: